jedschneider/coffeescript_workshop/presentation/intro/intro.md

         });
     });

+.notes without knowing anything else about the lang, there is already improvement with decreased S/N

 !SLIDE subsection
 # Design
 > "The usefulness of speaking of patterns is to have a common terminology for discussing the situations designers already see over and over."

 > -wikipedia.org (design patterns)

+.notes design addresses the needs at the moment. aesthetic and needs are subject to change

 !SLIDE bullets incremental
 # Design (Language, API, Patterns)